Eagle Scout Checklist

 You must complete at least 21 merit badges, including the 13 Eagle-required badges.
 Three of the latter -- family life, personal fitness and personal management -- need at least three months to complete.
 Don’t leave these to the last minute.

-Organize your merit badge "cards" and other advancement records in your Eagle Scout Book (see section below).
+Organize your merit badge "cards" and other advancement records in your Eagle Scout Binder (see section below).

 __ Personal Scouting Record Review